suptext/suptext.github.io/docs/more/2024/07/22/failing-in-the-open.md

 (the unusual keycombo had me on edge for a minute).
 Most of our technical struggles however, reach far beyond remedying the untimely blue-screen.
 In fact, even *admitting* to being stalled on some issue, we are often ashamed of our apparent illiteracy.
-No wonder that in our heavily platformised, multi-app work environments where some are carrying 20+ years of personal and occupational data, our attention for the latest and greatest tools while managing existing ones has been spread all too thin.
+No wonder that in our heavily platformised, multi-app work environments and where some are carrying 20+ years of personal and occupational data, our attention for the latest and greatest tools while managing our existing ones has been spread all too thin.

 ### Failing proficiently
 By now, it is no secret that leaning into one software ecosystem makes switching to another all the costlier as time goes on.